codeignition/recon/README.md

 # recon
 A tool to detect attributes of a linux machine à la ohai of chef.

+The initial goal of the project was to replicate the output of [ohai](https://docs.chef.io/ohai.html).
+But now, It is not taken into consideration.

 It is at a very early stage and not yet feature complete.
 So, obviously the APIs are going to change every day.
 So don't use it for anything important.

 ### Disclaimer

 I can only test this on an Ubuntu machine.
-So, I implicitly added linux only build tags for packages.
+So, I explicitly added linux only build tags for packages.
 This may not work on your machine.
 Be warned!

 ### Installation